intel/llvm/sycl/doc/design/VirtualFunctions.md

 kernel features requirements from the SYCL 2020 specification.

-To solve this, the following approach is used: all virtual functions marked with `indirectly_callable` property are grouped by set they belong to and outlined into separate device images (i.e. device images with kernels using them are left with declarations only of those virtual functions).
+To solve this, the following approach is used: all virtual functions marked with `indirectly_callable_in` property are grouped by set they belong to and outlined into separate device images (i.e. device images with kernels using them are left with declarations only of those virtual functions).